anAnun/simple-redux-input-example/README.md

+Basic example of how to use Redux with inputs and states

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>